Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels: Proposed method

 \textbf{Siamese layer and positional embedding:} We design a weight-shared Siamese layer, denoted as $\text{Siam}(\cdot)$, consisting of several linear projection layers and GeLU activation functions.
 To form the input of the Siamese layer $\bm{S_{d}}$, we concatenate $\bm{X^{'}_{s}}$ and $\bm{M}$ as:

-$\bm{S_d}$ multiplied by $1$ and $-1$ are fed into several linear projection layers and GeLU functions, as illustrated in Fig. \ref{ViT_structure}. {In doing so, our networks are tasked with handling the positive and the negative noise realizations through two parallel branches, and subsequently, the resultant features are aggregated by a linear layer to obtain the final output.} We expect that these GeLU functions and linear projection layers can learn to truncate excessive noise realizations {to bootstrap the performance, where similar designs can be found in \cite{shao2022attentioncode, ozfatura2022all}}.
+$\bm{S_d}$ multiplied by $1$ and $-1$ are fed into several linear projection layers and GeLU functions, as illustrated in Fig. \ref{ViT_structure}. {In doing so, our networks are tasked with handling the positive and the negative noise realizations through two parallel branches, and subsequently, the resultant features are aggregated by a linear layer to obtain the final output.} We expect that these GeLU functions and linear projection layers can learn to truncate excessive noise realizations {to bootstrap the performance\cite{shao2022attentioncode}}.
 To introduce the positional information in the decoding process, we use the same positional embedding layer as in the Eqn. \eqref{pos_embed} to get the output $\bm{D_{0}}\in \mathbb{R}^{l\times d}$:

-\textbf{Transformer layer:} After the Siamese layer and positional embedding, $\bm{D_{0}}$ is then passed through $L_t$ transformer layers, where
+\textbf{Transformer layer:} After the Siamese layer and positional embedding, $\bm{D_{0}}$ is passed through $L_t$ transformer layers, where

 where $\bm{D_{i}}\in \mathbb{R}^{l\times d}$ is the output of the $i$-th transformer layer at the decoder, and the $MSA$ and $MLP$ blocks share the same structure as those in Eqn. \eqref{trans_layer_eqn}.